wpfleger96/Calculator/README.md

     $ git clone git://github.com/mepcotterell/cs1302-calculator.git LastName-FirstName-p2

+As always, I suggest developing directly on <code>nike.cs.uga.edu</code> because this is where your project will be run and tested.

 ## Build System

 For this project, we will be using the Simple Build System (sbt).
 If you clone